theRealMarkCastillo/apple-mlx-consciousness/GLOSSARY.md

 ### Collective Consciousness
 In this project, the emergent intelligence arising from a swarm of agents sharing a single **Collective Workspace** and **Unified Memory Pool**.
 It allows individual agents to access the "group mind."

+### Hebbian Learning
+A biological learning rule often summarized as "neurons that fire together, wire together."
+In our system, we implement **Hebbian Fast Weights** that update instantly based on activity, allowing for one-shot learning (unlike standard gradient descent which requires many repetitions).

 ### Heterogeneous Compute
 Using different types of processors for different tasks.
 We use the **Neural Engine (NPU)** for System 1 (fast, efficient) and the **GPU** for System 2 (complex, flexible).

+### Intrinsic Motivation (Curiosity)
+A drive for the agent to explore its environment based on internal signals rather than external rewards.
+We implement this by treating **Surprise** (prediction error) as a positive reward, encouraging the agent to seek out novel situations.

 ### Latent Space / State Vector
 A mathematical representation of the agent's internal state.
 In our system, the "stream of consciousness" is a 128-dimensional vector evolving over time.

+### Prioritized Experience Replay
+An enhancement to the dreaming process where memories are not sampled randomly.
+Instead, memories with high **Surprise** (prediction error) are replayed more frequently.
+This ensures the agent focuses its learning on its biggest mistakes.

 ### Quantization
 The process of reducing the precision of a neural network's weights (e.g., from 16-bit floating point to 8-bit integers).
 We use this to make System 1 ultra-fast and memory-efficient on the NPU.